Skip Navigation

 Performance

-All Performance as of 09.30.2025
+All Performance as of 03.31.2026

-Term QTR YTD 1 Year 3 Years 5 Years Since Inception1
+Term QTR YTD 1 Year 3 Years 5 Years 10 Years Since Inception1

 1The composite inception date is 12.31.2015.
-The benchmark is the Russell 1000® Growth Index.
+The benchmark is the Bloomberg U.S. 1000 Growth Index.
 The net of fee performance reflects the deduction of the maximum SMA bundled fee of 3.00% annually for all periods presented.
 Performance is preliminary and is annualized for periods longer than one year.
 Net of fees performance returns are presented net of the SMA bundled fee, which includes all charges for trading costs, advisory services, portfolio management, custody and other administrative fees.
 “Pure” Gross of fees performance returns do not reflect the deduction of any fees including trading costs: a client’s return will be reduced by the management fees and other expenses it may incur.
 Investment management fees are described in SCM's Form ADV 2A.
 Performance reflects the reinvestment of interest income and dividends and realized capital gains.
 The performance presented represents past performance and is no guarantee of future results.
 Performance is compared to an index: however, the volatility of an index varies greatly and investments cannot be made directly in an index.
 Market conditions vary from year to year and can result in a decline in market value due to material market or economic conditions.
 Sources: Morningstar Direct; Sterling Capital Management Analytics.
 Please refer to the GIPS Composite Report in the factsheet linked below for additional disclosures.

 Focus Equity SMA